Laundry Room Tips: Make the Most of Your Least-Loved Space

 Squeeze Function into Tight Quarters

 Even the tiniest laundry zones can benefit from thoughtful organization.
-Stackable washer and dryer units open up up floor space.
+Stackable washer and dryer units open up floor space.
 Wall-mounted ironing boards that fold down when needed offer a sleek solution.
 And a foldable step stool helps you reach upper storage without adding clutter.

 If your laundry area is in a shared or open space—like a basement corner or hallway closet—try using curtains, sliding doors, or decorative screens to tuck everything out of sight.
 That way, when the laundry’s done, you can close the space off and keep your home looking tidy.